Semiclassical resolution of the black hole singularity inspired in the minimal uncertainty approach: The interior of Schwarzschild black hole

 with $r\in(0,\infty)$ as the radial coordinate and the radius of the two spheres in Schwarzschild coordinates $\left(t,r,\theta,\phi\right)$, one can obtain the interior metric by interchanging $t$ and $r$, as follows

 Here, and throughout this work, $t$ is the Schwarzschild time coordinate with a range of $t\in(0,2GM)$ in the interior.

-It is possible to establish a correspondence between the solution that describes the vacuum of space-time according to the Kantowski-Sachs model and the interior region of a Schwarzschild black hole \cite{Ashtekar}.
-The utilization of Ashtekar variables allows us to obtain the expression of the Hamiltonian constraint that applies to the inner region of Schwarzschild.
-In simpler terms, these variables serve as a means to measure the gravitational energy within a specific area of space-time.
-This understanding is crucial for comprehending the behavior and interactions of black holes and their surrounding environment.
-The Hamiltonian restriction, which governs the dynamics of this system, is formulated in relation to the Ashtekar-Barbero variables as follows \cite{Chiou2008}
+The utilization of Ashtekar variables allows us to obtain the expression of the Hamiltonian constraint that applies to the inner region of Schwarzschild \cite{Ashtekar}.
+The symmetric reduced Hamiltonian constraint adapted to this model, which governs the dynamics of the black hole interior, is formulated in relation to the Ashtekar-Barbero variables as follows \cite{Chiou2008}